 Jon Burrows: Focus must be on empowering vulnerable communities, not engaging with violent gangs

+Jon Burrows: Focus must be on empowering vulnerable communities, not engaging with violent paramilitary gangs

 The IRC also repeated its call for ‘direct engagement’ with such groups to help them transition from violence.